SnowFleix/Matrix/README.md

 */
 ```

-Getting the inverse of the matrix
+Getting the inverse of the matrix *Not fully implemeneted*

 ```cpp